-This command configures the path cost method used for Rapid Spanning Tree.
+This command configures the path cost method used for Rapid Spanning Tree and Multiple Spanning Tree.
 Use the no form to restore the default.

-spanning-tree pathcost method {long | short} no spanning-tree pathcost method
+spanning-tree pathcost method (long | short) no spanning-tree pathcost method

-- long Specifies 32-bit based values that range from 0-200,000,000. - short Specifies 16-bit based values that range from 0-65535.
+- long Specifies 32-bit based values that range from 1-200,000,000.
+This method is based on the IEEE 802.1w Rapid Spanning Tree Protocol. - short Specifies 16-bit based values that range from 1-65535.
+This method is based on the IEEE 802.1 Spanning Tree Protocol.